geoffmunn/utility-scripts/docs/workflows.md

 ## Header

 The header contains the name of the workflow and an optional extended decription.
-Technically, the name is optional but I highly recommend that you include one just so it's obvious what workflow is being run.
+Technically, the name is optional but I highly recommend that you include a name just so it's obvious what workflow is being run.

 > [!NOTE]
 > **This is a required section.**